Complete Guide

 The KNDy Neuron Mechanism

-In the arcuate nucleus of your hypothalamus, there’s a population of neurons called KNDy neurons — named for the three neuropeptides they produce: kisspeptin, neurokinin B (NKB), and dynorphin.
+In the arcuate nucleus of your hypothalamus, there is a population of neurons called KNDy neurons — named for the three neuropeptides they produce: kisspeptin, neurokinin B (NKB), and dynorphin.
 Under normal estrogen levels, estrogen acts as a brake on these neurons, keeping them from firing excessively.

 As estrogen declines during perimenopause, that brake is released.
 KNDy neurons become hyperactive.
 They begin overproducing neurokinin B. And NKB has a direct influence on the neurons that regulate body temperature.
 The result: your thermoregulatory neutral zone collapses.